tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 # README #

-AqlParser Beta
+AqlParser For ArangoDb  [Beta]

-This is a experimental parser to generate Aql Queries and is in beta don´t use in production
+This is a experimental parser to generate Aql Query Strings more easy and is in beta.Don´t use in production!

 ### What is this repository for? ###